Irish anti-immigration protests: Fermoy demonstrations

 The convent had been derelict for 50 years and refugees are also staying at the old Grand Hotel and in a separate church property as well.

 Assault of Garda

 On 19 January 2023, a video was spread of an assault of a plainclothes member of the Garda Síochána on Oliver Plunkett Hill in Fermoy.
-The Garda was struck in the face after being questioned by an anti-refugee protestor.
+The Garda was struck in the face after being questioned by an anti-refugee protester.
 Gardaí estimate the time of the assault to be at 6 p.m. and have instigated an investigation.